Chanmoro/docker-fortran-helloworld/README.md

-# fortran-helloworld
+# docker-fortran-helloworld
-This is Fortran HelloWorld example.
+This is Fortran HelloWorld example with docker.

 ## Setup
 Clone this repository and build docker image.